Below are some of the most Frequently Asked Questions I've received over the years. If you cannot find your answers

 My mom made my Halloween costumes right in front of me when I was young and entered me in costume contests, which I occasionally won.
 That got me interested in costuming very early.
 I made my first costume, Batman, on my own around age 14, but I only did prop/costume work very rarely until around 2004 when I received my first commission.

-I joined as Darth Revan, SL-7338, and hope to enter several other costumes when time permits.
+I joined as Darth Revan, SL-7338, but I never have time for it these days.
 For those who do not know, the 501st is an international group of Star Wars fans that dress up as their favorite Star Wars characters, from Imperial Storm Troopers to Sith Lords, to promote Star Wars in the community and help raise contributions for charities.
 Learn more about the 501st here.

 I do not make costumes that have been made so prolifically.
 These costumes already exist in the world, and there are very fine and detailed versions of these costumes already available.
 For these reasons, I do not feel the need.
 For me, this includes costumes like Boba, Jango, Biker Scouts, Royal Guards, Snow Troopers, Iron Man, or Master Chief.

 My armor is not designed for safety.
 It is designed to look good.
 You could modify most costume pieces for paintball or airsoft, but I take no responsibility for injuries given or received while wearing my costume pieces.